 Anyone that has perused YouTube in search of Savannah videos has surely come across Zeus, a pure African Serval.
-The amount of views his videos have and continue to receive is mind blowing.
-Zeus is an incredible specimen and people’s attraction to his beauty, athleticism and intelligence is understandable.
+The amount of views his videos have and continue to receive is mind-blowing.
+Zeus is an incredible specimen and people’s attraction to his beauty, athleticism, and intelligence is understandable.
 Morgan, Zeus’ owner, is a very lucky individual to have such an incredible relationship with one of this planet’s most magnificent creatures.

 Zeus the Serval: Why the Savannah is a Better Choice

-As a professional with years of experience with many different Servals, I cannot help but feel concern that these videos are giving the audience a false impression of what it means to share your home with this pure wild cat.
+As a professional with years of experience with many different Servals, I cannot help but feel concerned that these videos are giving the audience a false impression of what it means to share your home with this pure wild cat.
 I believe Zeus to be an exception to a rule.
 I give Morgan much credit for Zeus’ demeanor and sociability and by no means am I trying to take away from the excitement and joy that she has shared with her viewers.

 Challenges of Owning a Serval

 From a practical insight, I would like to take a minute to enlighten those considering owning a Serval about some of the challenges that you may face.
 As kittens they are extremely social, interactive creatures that thrive on the attention they are given.
 Most will be outgoing enough even to interact with visitors to the home and will eagerly go out on a harness to explore the outside world.
 However, as most of them mature you will see them pull inward to where they are only comfortable interacting with one or two adults and can become quite uncomfortable and agitated by visitors to the home.
 In addition, they get very set in their ways as to how things are done within their world.
 Any deviation from this comes at a price – usually destructive behavior or elimination outside the litter box.
 Going out of town for a week will put most on the edge of a mental breakdown, but even something like rearranging the furniture can be enough to put them in a tailspin.